Impressions from Mob Cost Analysis and a Review of Cost Reduction Measures - How SREs Approach Cost Management -

 Until recently, we worked together in the Service Reliability Group (SRG) of the Media Headquarters, and now I work mainly as an SRE in the Games and Entertainment Division (SGE).

-If you like, please click "ElastiCache Verification: Updated Serverless Implementation Points with Valkey and Valkey 8.0Please also see ".
+If you'd like, please click "ElastiCache Review: Updated Serverless Implementation Points and Valkey 8.0Please also see "

-Today's post will be a relaxed look back at the Mob Cost Analysis meeting that was a hot topic this year, and will mainly focus on how to reduce SRE costs.
+Today, I would like you to read this as a relaxed talk looking back at the Mob Cost Analysis Meeting that was a hot topic this year, and mainly about how to approach reducing SRE costs.

-Fun Mob Cost AnalysisAs an SRE, I will analyze the reasons why something could not be done.Blocking factors in cost reductionSimple principles for SRE cost management"Even if we are told to cut costs, we do it all the time, so there is nothing we can cut right away."Conclusion
+Fun Mob Cost AnalysisAs an SRE, I will analyze the reasons why something wasn't done.Blocking factors in cost reductionSimple principles for cost control for SRE"Even if we are told to cut costs, we do it all the time, so there is nothing we can cut right away."Conclusion

 Fun Mob Cost Analysis

-Mob Cost Analysis is a concept proposed by DELTA Co., Ltd. in a presentation at the AWS Cost Reduction Tenkaichi Budokai (I don't think I had heard of it before that).
+Mob Cost Analysis is a concept proposed by DELTA Co., Ltd. in a presentation at the AWS Cost Reduction Tenkaichi Budokai (I don't think I'd heard of it before then).

-In short, it is a meeting where everyone looks at the system's dashboard and discusses costs one way or another.
+In short, it is a meeting where everyone looks at the system's dashboard and discusses costs.

-Cost-related work is often done individually when a problem becomes apparent, so I was very interested in the approach of making it a team-wide effort, and immediately tried putting it into practice in several projects.
+Cost-related work is often done individually when something becomes apparent, so I was very interested in the approach of making it a team-wide effort, and I immediately tried it out on several projects.

-As a result of trying it out, the cost reduction efforts also helped the participants to gain a deeper understanding of the system architecture, and I think it was a very meaningful initiative.Inevitably, costs are risingPart of the business back-endinfrastructureIn-depth discussions are held from each perspective, which is very satisfying for me as an engineer.
+As a result of trying it out, the cost reduction efforts also led to a deeper understanding of the system architecture of the participating members, and I thought it was a very meaningful initiative.Inevitably, costs are highBusiness back-end related to the partinfrastructureIn-depth discussions are held from each perspective, which is very satisfying for me as an engineer.

-As an SRE, I will analyze the reasons why something could not be done.
+As an SRE, I will analyze the reasons why something wasn't done.

-Well, in a way, it's a lot of fun to find areas where costs have not been reduced through mob cost analysis meetings and then work to solve them.
+Well, in a way, it's a very enjoyable task to find areas where costs have not been reduced through mob cost analysis meetings and then work to solve them.

-I thought I'd take this opportunity to take a step further and explain in more detail what is actually happening to reduce costs.
+I thought I would take this opportunity to take a step further and explain in more detail what cost reductions actually involve.

 - Before the mob cost analysis meeting, identify and list the tasks that have already been completed.

-- Combine the tasks that have already been done and those that have not yet been done and classify them as follows:
+- Combine the tasks that have already been done and the tasks that have not yet been done and classify them as follows:

 - Categorize task types